SistemaETR/website/README.md

 * **Fully Responsive Design**: Looks great on desktops, tablets, and mobile devices.
 * **Bilingual Content (ES/EN)**: The content can be change between Spanish or English.
+* **SEO & Social Media Ready**: Includes a full suite of meta tags (Open Graph, Twitter Cards), a sitemap, and a detailed favicon setup for excellent search engine visibility and social sharing.
+* **Firebase Integration**: Uses Firebase Authentication for secure password reset functionality.

 ---